 Finished products derived from castor oil

-Produced from castor oil, Rilsan® HT PPA (polyphthalamide) biopolymer is used in the manufacture of various under-bonnet equipment, including air-operated oil-air transfer lines, hydraulic lines and connectors.
+Produced from castor oil, Rilsan® HT PPA (polyphthalamide) biopolymer is used in the manufacture of various under the hood equipment, including air-operated oil-air transfer lines, hydraulic lines and connectors.
 This thermoplastic features outstanding properties, including high chemical resistance and good high temperature stability.

-Alongside this biosourced material, Arkema has developed a comprehensive range of polyamides as a metal substitude in many under-bonnet applications.
-A source of innovation and progress, green chemistry endeavors to meet the expectations of camakes, e.G. by contributing to improving the carbon footprint of cars.
+Alongside this biosourced material, Arkema has developed a comprehensive range of polyamides as a metal substitude in many under the hood applications.
+A source of innovation and progress, green chemistry endeavors to meet the expectations of carmakers, e.g. by contributing to improving the carbon footprint of cars.
 Arkema currently is the world’s only chemicals manufacturer to offer a full range of long-chain polyamides.